mateo-callec/nwa-email/README.md

 ```

 # Final part
-Enjoy your good grade and give me a Baguette. 🥖💫
+Enjoy your good grade and give me a Baguette! 🥖💫